dask/distributed/docs/source/prometheus.rst

     Number of tasks at worker
 dask_worker_threads
     Number of worker threads
-dask_worker_gil_contention_total
+dask_worker_gil_contention_seconds_total
-    Value representing cumulative total GIL contention on worker, in the form of summed percentages.
+    Value representing cumulative total of _potential_ GIL contention, in the form of cumulative seconds during which a thread held the GIL locked.
+    Other threads may or may not have been actually trying to acquire the GIL in the meantime.

     .. note::
        Requires ``gilknocker`` to be installed, and